 The American Medical Society for the Study of Alcohol and Other Narcotics was formed by a merger.
 It was between the American Medical Temperance Association and the American Association for the Study and Cure of Inebriety.

 There had been much overlap in both membership and activities of the two groups.
-In 1904, the decision was made that a merger would be in the interests of both organizations.
+In 1904, the decision was made that a merger would be in the interests of both groups.

-The American Medical Temperance Association was formed in 1891 at the annual meetings of the American Medical Association.
+The American Medical Temperance Association had been formed in 1891 at the annual meetings of the American Medical Association.
 The goal of the new group was to achieve total abstinence throughout the medical profession.
 It also sought to promote research on the effects of alcohol on health and disease.

 As its name implies, the American Association for the Study and Cure of Inebriety was focused on those goals.
 It had published the Journal of Inebriety under the editorship of Dr. Thomas D. Crothers.
 He attempted to keep the Journal free of the wet-dry issue that was raging throughout the country.
 Upon the merger, the new association assumed publication of the Journal.
 Dr. Crothers continued as editor throughout the entire time.